wyhaines/content/_drafts/errors_inbox.md

 ![Assign an error](./error_assign.png)

 In addition, the JIRA integration, which is also accessible via a dropdown, lets you create the JIRA issue to track this bug, right from this same interface.
-You
 ![Create a Jira issue](./jira_create.png)

 As a team, you can quickly identify the major errors that are affecting your areas of responsibility, triage them, and assign them, without ever leaving the Errors inbox.